When Mamba Meets xLSTM: An Efficient and Precise Method with the xLSTM-VMUNet Model for Skin lesion Segmentation

 \section{Conclusion}

 In this study, we propose the xLSTM-VMUNet model and demonstrate the benefits of effectively combining Mamba with xLSTM: xLSTM-VMUNet can not only focus on extracting spatial features from images, especially the structure and characteristics of skin lesions, but also enhance contextual understanding of the model, allowing it to better handle complex structures in medical images.
 This dual integration significantly improves the accuracy of skin lesion segmentation and enhances the computational efficiency of the model.
-Experimental results indicate that on the ISIC2018 dataset, xLSTM-VMUNet outperforms UNeXt with a 0.70\% improvement in the DSC metric and a 0.88\% improvement in the IoU metric.
-Compared to the baseline model, VM-UNet, xLSTM-VMUNet shows a 4.85\% increase on DSC and 6.41\% increase on IoU on the ISIC2017 dataset, 1.25\% increase on DSC and 2.07\% increase on IoU on the ISIC2018 dataset, with faster convergence and consistently high segmentation performance. \\ \\
+Experimental results indicate that on the ISIC2017 dataset, xLSTM-VMUNet outperforms UNeXt with a 1.20\% improvement in the DSC metric and a 2.35\% improvement in the IoU metric, on the ISIC2018 dataset, xLSTM-VMUNet outperforms UNeXt with a 0.70\% improvement in the DSC metric and a 0.88\% improvement in the IoU metric.
+Compared to the baseline model, VM-UNet, xLSTM-VMUNet shows a 4.00\% increase on DSC and 6.93\% increase on IoU on the ISIC2017 dataset, 1.25\% increase on DSC and 2.07\% increase on IoU on the ISIC2018 dataset, with faster convergence and consistently high segmentation performance.